 - Giving your customers what they want

-Are cold emails a thing of the past?
-Not even close — knowing how to send a cold email is still an essential digital marketing skill.
+Are emails a thing of the past?
+Not even close — email is still one of the best ways to engage with your customer base.

 Exploring a few simple strategies — like building your brand’s LinkedIn presence or tightening up your sales funnel before you craft your email — can make a big difference in the effectiveness of your campaign.